Rexayo/mograph.gallery/README.md

 - #### First Time Visitor Goals

-  1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the game.
+  1. As a First Time Visitor, I want to easily understand the main purpose of the site and sign up.

-     - Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar with name of the game.
+     - Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar with the name of the website, which is quite descriptive of its purpose.
-     - The game has a one-page layout which enables all the information the user needs to be in one place at a glance.
+     - The website is optimised for use with larger screens, but also has a well considered mobile version.
+The animation and previewing options for the videos are specifically tailored for the website's man purpose which is quickly accessing motion design inspiration and content.
+     - There is a link on the navbar to sign up, by creating a unique username and password.

   2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.

-     - The site has been designed to be minimal with little distraction to its main focus which is the colour grid.
-As a user enters the site, there are no preambles or unnecessary steps before gameplay begins.
+     - The site has been designed to be minimal with little distraction to its main focus which is the gallery.
+Videos are enabled with an autoplay feature and animation which highlights the currently hovered video.
+Additionally, the description information about the videos are easily accessible on larger screens in the same way.

-  3. As a First Time Visitor, I want to easily find details about the rules of the game.
+  3. As a First Time Visitor, I want to easily find details about about how to add a video.

-     - The how-to-play section is right below the colour grid with a detailed explanation of how the game works.
+     - The info link on the navbar provides a list of tips that tell the user how to go about adding a video in easy steps.

-  4. As a First Time Visitor, I want to be able to measure my progress as I play the game.
+  4. As a First Time Visitor, I want to be able to preview the videos in collections, in order to find specific videos.

-     - Below the how-to-play rules is a breakdown of all the game statistics and how they are calculated.
+     - Beside the Info link is an "Explore Categories" which presents the vidoes on the homepage in a collection of predefined folders that are representative of the major areas of focus of the field of motion graphic design.
+As user add videos to the site they are automatically collated into these categories for easy curation.

-  5. As a First Time Visitor, I want to be able to adjust the background colour around the colour grid, if my eyes are more sensitive to light.
+  5. As a First Time Visitor, I want to be able to search through the videos using keywords to parse through the gallery.

-     - There is light and dark toggle on the navigation bar that helps the user switch the colour grid's background to a dark colour for better contrast with the colours.
+     - There is a search field underneath the navbar, that enables keyword searches which is indexed using the name of each video, its description, name of its creators and the tags that can be provided at the time of upload.

 - #### Returning Visitor Goals

-  1. As a Returning Visitor, I want to be able to easily continue the game, whilst keeping track of how well I have done in previous attempts.
+  1. As a Returning Visitor, I want to be able to easily log in after creating an account.

-     - The navigation bar has a dropdown menu with all the available difficulty levels.
-So users can play from whatever level was last played.
-Alternatively, by default, the game expects users to start from level 1 and work their way up in order to rack up more points and accumulate more clicks for the more difficult levels.
+     - There is a link on the navbar to log in to an existing account, using the login credentials created during signup.

-  2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+  2. As a Returning Visitor, I want to be able to easily add a video, with easy steps and fields to help me input relevant information about my video, so others can locate it easily.

-     1. On the footer there is a mail icon with a message beside it, letting the user know to send am email when a problem is encountered or for general enquires.
-This email button on the footer is set up to automatically open up the user's email app and autofill the developer's email address in the "To" section.
+     - There is a link on the navbar to add a video, which launches a modal with a collection of fields to enable the user add information about the video being uploaded.

 * #### Frequent User Goals

-  1. As a Frequent User, I want to sign up to be made aware of new levels as and when they are added.
+  1. As a Returning Visitor, I want to be able to easily log in after creating an account.

-     - There are forms both at the footer of the page and also at the end of level 4, that help the user send a contact email address to receive alerts on the addition of new levels and general gameplay additions.
+     - There is a link on the navbar to log in to an existing account, using the login credentials created during signup.

 ### Further Testing